0xrawsec/golang-evtx/README.md

 Evtxdump can also be used to carve Events from raw data.
 It can be very convenient to recover corrupted EVTX or to carve deleted EVTX files from disk images.
-We advise you to select the option made to print the timestamp `-t` at the beginning of each line in order to sort events (with `sort` command for Linux users) latter on for timelining purposes.
+We advise you to select the option `-t` made to print the timestamp as integer at the beginning of each line of the output.
+This can be used later on to sort the events for timelining purposes (with `sort` command for instance).

 ```
 Usage of evtxdump: evtxdump [OPTIONS] FILES...